Ajaymamtora/Termux_url_opener_all_in_one_downloader/README.md

 Launch the "share" option and select Termux.

 # Installing the script
-Launch Termux and run the follwing commands:
+Firstly, clone this repo into Termux, then cd into the folder and then the following commands:
 ```
 #Clean Install
 rm -f "$HOME/bin/termux-url-opener"